Conflict at the Coast (Edexcel IGCSE Geography)

 Examiner Tips and Tricks

 Make sure you consider all the options here.
 Conflict resolution can be achieved by a mix of strategies, but achieving this is not always straightforward.
-Therefore, you need to be able to debate this.
+Therefore, you need to be able to consider the issues that may arise.

 • Coastal users and wildlife are referred to as stakeholders